 The manufacture of pharmaceutical products requires significant expertise and capital investment.
-Manufactures of pharmaceutical products often encounter difficulties in commercial production.
+Manufacturers of pharmaceutical products often encounter difficulties in commercial production.
 These problems may include difficulties with production costs and yields, quality control, including stability of the product and quality assurance testing, and shortages of qualified personnel, as well as compliance with federal, state and foreign regulations and the challenges associated with complex supply chain management.
-Even if our contract manufactures do not experience problems and commercial manufacturing is achieved, their maximum or available manufacturing capacities may be insufficient to meet commercial demand.
+Even if our contract manufacturers do not experience problems and commercial manufacturing is achieved, their maximum or available manufacturing capacities may be insufficient to meet commercial demand.
 Finding alternative manufacturers or adding additional manufacturers requires a significant amount of time and involves significant expense.
 New manufacturers would need to develop and implement the necessary production techniques and processes, which along with their facilities, would need to be inspected and approved by the regulatory authorities in each applicable territory.
 In addition, the raw materials necessary to make API for our products are acquired from a limited number of sources.
 Any delay or disruption in the availability of these raw materials could result in production disruptions, delays or higher costs with consequent adverse effects on us.

-If our contract manufactures fail to adhere to applicable GMP or other regulatory requirements, experience delays or disruptions in the availability of raw materials or experience manufacturing or distribution problems, we may suffer significant consequences, including the inability to meet our product requirements for our clinical development programs, and if tenapanor is approved for marketing for the control of serum phosphorus in adult patients with CKD on dialysis or for another other related indication, such events could result in product seizures or recalls, loss of product approval, fines and sanctions, reputational damage, shipment delays, inventory shortages, inventory write-offs and other product-related charges and increased manufacturing costs.
+If our contract manufacturers fail to adhere to applicable GMP or other regulatory requirements, experience delays or disruptions in the availability of raw materials or experience manufacturing or distribution problems, we may suffer significant consequences, including the inability to meet our product requirements for our clinical development programs, and if tenapanor is commercialized for any indication, such events could result in product seizures or recalls, loss of product approval, fines and sanctions, reputational damage, shipment delays, inventory shortages, inventory write-offs and other product-related charges and increased manufacturing costs.
 As a result, or if maximum or available manufacturing capacities are insufficient to meet demand, our development or our commercialization efforts for tenapanor for the control of serum phosphorus or for another other related indication, if approved, may be materially harmed.